TheWalkers/listmatch/details.md

 Like with any website you use to handle sensitive data--Google Docs, Dropbox, anything--you need some level of confidence that the Web uploader doing what it says it will, that it's not intentionally misbehaving, profoundly broken, or subverted by someone else, and that you're using the legitimate site rather than using an imitation (getting phished).
 This is part of why you *have* to use Web uploaders securely served from trustworthy sources.
 Check that address bar.

 One helpful thing about listmatch's web uploader in particular is that it does the hashing *on your computer*, and you can actually see the code that's doing the hashing (through, for example, your browser's debugging tools).
-Most users won't do this, but the *fact* that users can see the code they're running at least means that anyone running a compromised Web uploader would risk discovery.
+Most users won't do this, but the *fact* that users can see the code they're running, network requests it makes, and so on, at least means that anyone running a compromised Web uploader would risk discovery.

 If you're a programmer, it's a relatively simple thing to reassure yourself the command-line uploader does what it says: you can check out the source, review it, and compile it yourself.